jupyter-book/jupyter-book/reference/glossary.md

 Hidden Files
 : In Unix-like operating systems, files or folders with names that start with a dot (e.g. `.foo.txt`), are treated as "hidden" in most applications.

+Environment Manager
+: Environment managers like `virtualenv` and `conda` help to keep software from different projects isolated from one another, reducing the risk of one package breaking another.
 :::